rohanallen/COVID-POMS/README.md

 This repository contains the code (POMS_Code.py) to calculate the probability score of each of the six Profile of Mood States (POMS).

-Tweet_ID.txt contains the Twitter IDs of all the Tweets used for the experiment.
+Tweet_ID.txt contains the IDs of all the Tweets used for the experiment.

 References: